 The third element, planted in spring 2015, is a stylised ‘meadow’ of Deschampsia cespitosa and Molinia caerulea subsp. arundinacea dotted with perennials.
 The grasses in this area have a wild and billowing nature, all were grown from seed.

-Barn House Garden is open under the NGS on Sunday June 26th (1-5.30 pm) visitors are also welcome by appointment between April and September.
+In 2017 Barn House Garden and Greenfields garden are open jointly under the NGS on Sunday June 25th (1-5.30 pm).
+Visitors are also welcome by appointment between April and September.

 I write a grassy garden blog, if you’d like to find out a bit more about the plants I grow please take a look.